dhellmann/pymotw-3/source/pdb/index.rst

 Controlling the Debugger
 ========================

 The interface for the debugger is a small command language that lets you move around the call stack, examine and change the values of variables, and control how the debugger executes the program.
-The interactive debugger uses :mod:`readline` to accept commands.
+The interactive debugger uses :mod:`readline` to accept commands, and supports tab completion for commands, filenames, and function names.
 Entering a blank line re-runs the previous command again, unless it was a :command:`list` operation.